Music 65 lecture notes

 Concentric drivers sometimes used for time/space alignment.

 Passive vs. active speakers: where does crossover go?
-Bi-amplification.
+In active speaker, before the amplifiers: Bi-amplification.

 Simple Yamaha 01V mixer controls: Mic trims, panning, setting levels, phantom power.
 Get a "green " signal without a red light.
 Level should top out between -12 and -18.